-(e) New standards and interpretations not yet adopted
+(f) New standards and interpretations not yet adopted

-A number of new standards, and amendments to standards and interpretations, which may impact NorthPoint are not yet effective for the period ended December 31, 2012, and have not been applied in preparing these financial statements.
-In particular, the following new and amended standards which become effective for annual periods beginning on or after January 1, 2013:
+A number of new standards, and amendments to standards and interpretations, are not yet effective for the twelve months ended March 31, 2017, and have not been applied in preparing these financial statements.
+In particular, the Corporation is currently reviewing IFRS 15, Revenue from Contracts with Customers, and IFRS 9, Financial Instruments, both effective for years beginning on or after January 1, 2018, to determine the potential impact, if any.
+As a subsidiary of SaskPower, NorthPoint intends to early adopt IFRS 9 effective April 1, 2017, but does not expect the impact to be material.